Bruce Hunter (actor)

 Bruce Hunter (born 1961) is a Canadian actor and comedian from Calgary, Alberta.
 He has appeared in television shows such as Puppets Who Kill and The Red Green Show.
 Hunter received a Canadian Comedy Awards nomination in 2002 for his work on the television series After Hours.
 He voices the king of Happily-Ever-Afterville on the PBS show Cyberchase.

 He is a member of the internationally renowned comedy troupe Illustrated Men along with David Huband and Adrian Truss.

-Hunter also voiced X-5 on the Teletoon and Cartoon Network show Atomic Betty.
+Hunter also voiced X-5 on the Teletoon show Atomic Betty.